Follett2/llnl.github.io/about/licenses/index.md

 {: .page-header}

-*This page contains information meant for LLNL Employees with instructions for how to mark their source code projects.
-It is not intended to serve as legal advice*
+*This page contains information meant for LLNL Employees with instructions for how to mark their open source code projects.
+It is not intended to serve as legal advice.*

 ### Required Content

-All LLNL software must contain the following markings:
+All LLNL software released under an open source software license must contain the following markings:

 #### 1. README file